 The Margarita may be the quintessential summer drink.
 An intoxicating mixture of sweet, sour and earthy, it’s beloved by everyone from college students hosting parties to serious cocktail snobs working on their craft.
 Its history is clouded, and its origins are hotly debated.
-However, the most compelling argument points to American expatriates traveling to Mexico and making Mexican versions of the Daisy cocktail, a rum sour, as daisy translates to margarita in Spanish.
+However, the most compelling argument points to American expatriates traveling to Mexico and making Mexican versions of the Daisy cocktail, a rum sour, as ”daisy“ translates to ”margarita“ in Spanish.
 By whatever journey, the drink came to be, the Margarita is clearly here to stay.

 Traditionally, the Margarita is a shaken drink, served up or over ice.
 Like the Daiquiri, though, it’s a drink that is often blended; for some, the Frozen Margarita is the natural, most familiar form of the drink.
-Tossing the components in a blender does more than make it slushy, too: Doing so provides an easy opportunity for making large batches, as well as easily incorporating ingredients like fruit.
+Tossing the components in a blender does more than make it slushy, too.
+Doing so provides an easy opportunity for making large batches, as well as effortlessly incorporating ingredients like fruit.

 Often, if a blended Margarita carries a pink hue like the Pink Frozen Margarita does, it means there’s some kind of red fruit in it (or a facsimile of one), most likely raspberries and/or strawberries.
 In this version from blogger and recipe developer Matt Armato, the blended Margarita gets its pink flush from Campari, the ruby-hued aperitif from Italy.
 Though traditionally paired with gin in drinks like the Negroni, this bittersweet liqueur marries beautifully with tequila.
 In the Pink Frozen Margarita it adds additional levels of complexity and depth and helps balance the sweetness of the drink.